Help and support for English course students

 Our Welfare Officer can help you with any other issues, from registering with a doctor to personal problems.

-Insurance, provided by the company Endsleigh, is included in your tuition fees (please note that this policy does not cover students on our Languages, Arts and Culture or English Language Support programmes).
+Your English course fees include insurance, provided by Endsleigh Insurance.
+Please note that this policy does not cover students on our Languages, Arts and Culture or English Language Support programmes.

 The policy starts from the moment we receive your booking and covers cancellation, medical and theft, among many other things.
 We hope that this will give you the security you need when coming overseas to study with us.
-See important information about the insurance below for the 2018 academic year.
+See important information about the insurance for the 2019/20 academic year.

 Language Centre students have access to a wide range of exciting UAL Social Programme events.
-Most Social Programme activities are free, but there may be some, especially theatre and trips outside London, which you would need to pay for.
+Most Social Programme activities are free, but some activities such as theatre trips and trips outside London that you will need to pay for.
 The most you could expect to pay would be £25.

 The UAL Students’ Union (Arts SU) offers a wide range of clubs and societies which Language Centre students are welcome to join.
 The cost of joining a club or society is around £7 a year.

-We also run occasional after school trips to restaurants and other places of interest in London for our students, with a Language Centre teacher.
+Occasionally we also run teacher-accompanied after school trips to restaurants and other places of interest in London for our students.